Chevy Spark years to avoid — most common problems

 In the example of the third-gen Chevy Spark, you can see how something seemingly insignificant like loose control arm bolts can turn into an overwhelming problem.
 That’s what happened with this model since this caused the control arm not to be properly attached to the steering knuckle.

 As a result, control arm failure may lead to a hard time steering the car and controlling it at all.
-Luckily, Chevy issued an official recall in 2014, but you should make sure that the unit you consider buying has gone through a recall. if not, make sure to deal with this situation as soon as possible to prevent a potential accident caused by a lack of control over the car.
+Luckily, Chevy issued an official recall in 2014, but you should ensure the unit you are considering buying has gone through a recall. if not, deal with this situation as soon as possible to prevent a potential accident caused by a lack of control over the car.

 While the third generation of Chevy Spark got the much-needed exterior improvement, it turned out to be the least reliable generation.
 The 2011 model had a few issues including excessive oil consumption and the A/C problem, but 2013 and 2014 were the worst production years for the model altogether.